 Above data and discussion clearly indicate the importance of surface temperature of ear during grain-filling period.
 Across all the tested wheat genotypes, two most contrasting genotypes with respect to surface temperatures of ear (during 10 to 20 DAA) were PBW 343 (with minimum of surface ear temperature of 28.75 oC) and HI 8381 (with maximum of surface ear temperature of 34.79 oC) (Fig. 4d).
 Mean surface temperature of main ear across the wheat genotypes exhibited negative correlation (r = -0.447*) with the grain yield of main ear (Fig. 5a).
 This, in other words, means that lower surface temperature of ear during grain-filling period will support for higher grain yield.
 The above relationship further became evident from the observed negative relationship (r = -0.600**) between surface temperature of main ear (Fig. 4d) and HI (%) of the main ear as recorded at harvest (Fig. 5e).

 Number of stomata present per mm2 of lower surface area of outer glumes i.e., stomatal density on glumes (Fig. 4e) ranged from the lowest values of 20.4 (HD 2985) to the highest value of 42.4 (HD 3059).
 This indicated for about two-fold variation in the density of stomata present on glumes across the wheat genotypes under terminal heat-stress condition.
 Correlation analysis showed negative relationship (r = -0.375*) between stomatal density on glumes (Fig. 4e) and surface temperature of main ear (Fig. 4d).
 Ability of plants to cool their canopy/leaf by transpiration plays a significant role in heat-tolerance (Camejo et al., 2006; Sharma et al., 2014).
 In this context, stomatal regulation for exchange of water vapours and CO2 in response to environment (especially the prevailing temperature) plays a key role (Jones, 1992; Chaves et al., 2003).
 Above stated finding for foliage of plant is being confirmed by us for the ear of wheat plant as well because stomatal density on glumes of ear is helping the ear in regulating its temperature.
 Higher stomatal density on glumes of ear is trying to keep the temperature of ear lower, even under high temperature condition.
 This is quite possible because water was not limiting (as the crop was grown under irrigated condition).
 It is already stated above that there exits negative relationship (r = -0.447*) between surface temperature of main ear and the grain yield of main ear.
-This made it clear that higher stomatal conductance, due to more number of stomata on glumes of ear, provided the scope for effective transpiration through opened stomata (under irrigated condition).
+This made it clear that higher stomatal conductance, due to a greater number of stomata on glumes of ear, provided the scope for effective transpiration through opened stomata (under irrigated condition).
 This ability of maintaining ear at lower temperature even under heat-stress condition must have played positive role in facilitating better ear photosynthesis and thereby positive impact on grain yield of main ear.